27 September, 2022| Website Maintenance|13 minutes

-When you click on other people’s websites you’re bound to quickly notice any lag or delay with page loading times.
-As well as creating feelings of frustration, this delay will also influence your opinion of the site you are visiting as well as determine how long you stick around.
+When you click on other people’s websites, you’re bound to notice any lag or delay with page loading times quickly.
+As well as creating feelings of frustration, this delay will influence your opinion of the site you are visiting and determine how long you stick around.

 - You are loading from a well-stocked cache that will give you faster loading times than your users will receive

-- You are going onto your website for different reasons to your users so your mindset when loading your own pages is different to when you are researching a product or company
+- You are going onto your website for different reasons to your users, so your mindset when loading your pages is different to when you are researching a product or company.

-- You already have established brand awareness and knowledge of your company that won’t be easily shaken by small things, like website loading times.
+- You already have established brand awareness and knowledge of your company that small things like website loading times won’t quickly shake.

-In this blog, we’ll cover how to get data and read it to put yourself in your user’s shoes and get better page loading times, click-throughs and conversions.
+In this blog, we’ll cover how to get and read data to put yourself in your user’s shoes and get better page loading times, click-throughs and conversions.

 Why Does Page Loading Time Matter?

-To really understand how important your business website loading times are you need to step outside of your business thinking and look at your website from the point of view of your users.
+To understand how important your business website loading times are, you need to step outside of your business thinking and look at your website from the point of view of your users.

-If your loading time isn’t instant (and I really do mean instant), you will lose customers.
-They will be quick to dismiss your offer and feel frustration that causes them to look at your competition’s website instead.
+You will lose customers if your loading time isn’t instant (and I do mean instant).
+They will quickly dismiss your offer and feel frustration that causes them to look at your competition’s website instead.

 Let’s say you have a six-second page loading time – the best case scenario is your visitor will stay with you and wait it out, but keep in mind they are already annoyed and doubting your services before they’ve even started reading your offer or looking at your contacts and prices.